Carpet cleaning made easy

 Tip for allergy-sufferers: Use a vacuum cleaner with a water filter

 An alternative to a vacuum cleaners with a filter bag is vacuum cleaners with a water filter.
 They not only ensure that carpets are free from crumbs – they also ensure that the air is kept fresh and clean.
-A vacuum cleaner with water filter filters 99.5 per cent of all particles from the air, binds dirt, mites, fungal spores, etc. in the water, and guarantees a more pleasant indoor climate – which is particularly pleasant for allergy-sufferers.
-A positive side-effect is that vacuuming also reduces unpleasant odours in the house.
+A vacuum cleaner with water filter filters 99.5% of all particles from the air, binds dirt, mites, fungal spores, etc. in the water, and guarantees a more pleasant indoor climate – which is particularly great for allergy-sufferers.
+A positive side effect is that vacuuming also reduces unpleasant odors in the house.

 Deep cleaning: Clean fibre-deep thanks to spray extraction cleaning

 Even if you regularly vacuum dust, carpets become unsightly over time.
-This is because, when you vacuum, dirt is only removed from the surface.
+This is because when you vacuum, dirt is only removed from the surface.
 By carrying out a more intensive clean of the carpet at longer intervals, you can remove all of the dirt that has formed over time despite regular cleaning.
-Deep cleaning with a spray extraction cleaner increases the lifetime of a carpet and improves hygiene because this also removes dirt, grease residues and unpleasant odours that are stuck between the fibres .
+Deep cleaning with a spray extraction cleaner increases the lifetime of a carpet and improves hygiene because this also removes dirt, grease residues and unpleasant odors that are stuck between the fibers.

 The principle is simple: During spray extraction cleaning, the water and detergent are sprayed on in one step and then immediately vacuumed up again with the dirt.
 In a second work step, you should rinse with clean water to remove the last detergent residues.
 The carpet should also be completely dry before you walk on it again.
 After drying, it can then be thoroughly vacuumed once again.